-I persisted in professed atheism for seven long years, eight years during which my dad never missed an opportunity to attack my reasoning, of which there was very little.
+I persisted in professed atheism for seven long years, seven years during which my dad never missed an opportunity to attack my reasoning, of which there was very little.
 Our conversations were so emotionally charged and contentious that little he said could have persuaded me.

 Still, I decided I was going to read up on this professed belief of mine and prepare myself to philosophically triumph over my dad and give a reason for the hope I didn’t have.
 Yet the more I read, the more I began to sag under the weight of nihilism.
-I recall disconsolately sliding my copy of “God Is Not Great” by the late Christopher Hitchens under my bed one bleak evening to take up residence with the eddies of dog hair and dust.
+I recall disconsolately sliding my copy of “God Is Not Great” by the late Christopher Hitchens under my bed one bleak evening where it would take up residence with the eddies of dog hair and dust.
 I’d already read through “The Blind Watchmaker” by Dawkins and a couple of Sam Harris’ books.
 No dice.